aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 We have been getting reports that certain customers are getting 404 errors in our app!
 Let's try to figure out what's going on here.
 ![image](https://user-images.githubusercontent.com/69332964/132967850-c1f68202-6f53-44a7-9f19-13283b2d9c24.png)
 ### Replicating the Issue
 First, try requesting for the `PIXIE` hat on your frontend by  - it shouldn't work.
 Remember to use `kubectl get services` in order to get the URL.
-Then,
+Then, try out any other hat; Bob Ross should pop up.
 ![ezgif-4-a3dc76ed42f6](https://user-images.githubusercontent.com/69332964/132959460-b0126cd9-63f8-4d0f-862b-a399b6697151.gif)

 Hmm the request doesn't seem to work for the `PIXIE` hat but does work for others, like `pepe`.
 Let's dig into this further...